-- ➤ Be aware of the potential for a dust explosion when you handle solid materials which can burn.
-Follow the specified safe operating procedures for handling powders and dusts in your plant. - Do not allow dust to accumulate on floors, on top of equipment, on beams, or other places.
+➤ Be aware of the potential for a dust explosion when you handle solid materials that can burn.
+Follow the specified safe operating procedures for handling powders and dusts in your plant.

+► Do not allow dust to accumulate on floors, on top of equipment, on beams, or other places.
 Be aware of those "hard to see" areas such the top of tanks or above a suspended ceiling and check them for dust accumulation regularly.
-Watch all areas, even those corners and hidden spaces. - ➤ Be particularly careful to prevent dust accumulation on hot surfaces such as light fixtures, electric motors, steam pipes, etc., where the heat may cause the dust to ignite. - ➤ Be sure that any equipment used to clean up dust (for example, an electric vacuum cleaner) is appropriate for use in an atmosphere which could contain an explosive dust.
+Watch all areas, even those corners and hidden spaces.

+Be particularly careful to prevent dust accumula-

+tion on hot surfaces such as light fixtures, electric motors, steam pipes, etc., where the heat may cause the dust to ignite.

+► Be sure that any equipment used to clean up dust (for example, an electric vacuum cleaner) is appropriate for use in an atmosphere that could contain an explosive dust.
+Don't create a dust cloud by sweeping dust off of elevated surfaces.